gordicaleksa/pytorch-deepdream/README.md

 ## Ouroboros Video Examples

-Here are some further examples that you can create using this code (**deep_dream_video_ouroboros** function).
+Here are some further examples that you can create using this code!

-The idea here is that whatever the network dreams just feed that back to it's input and apply geometric transform.
+The idea here is that whatever the network dreams just feed that back to it's input and apply a geometric transformation.

 ### Ouroboros: Zoom transform